 The Humanities program courses (209, 210, and 315) are “Dickinson courses.”
 Letter grades earned for these courses will be included in the student’s GPA.

 Likewise, all UEA courses in the following fields are approved as “Dickinson courses” by the appropriate Dickinson academic departments.
 Letter grades earned for these courses will be included in the student’s GPA for:

-•Humanities: Psychology, English, American Studies, Economics, History, Fine Arts, Theatre, Music, Philosophy, and Religion.
+•Humanities: Psychology, English, American Studies, Economics, History, Art and Art History, Theatre, Film Studies, Music, Philosophy, and Religion.
 Courses in Sociology will also count as approved Dickinson courses, except for core courses 240, 241, and 330/331, for which pre-approval is required.

 Students must take a normal full load as defined by their program.
 Students may not under-enroll under any circumstances.
 If a student registers for more than the maximum courses allowed without permission from the Resident Director, their academic advisor at Dickinson, and the Center for Global Study and Engagement, the course credit will not transfer.
 Students will also be responsible for any additional fees for doing this.

 Only liberal arts classes will qualify for transfer credit.
-If in doubt, consult the on-campus director or resident director as appropriate.
+If in doubt, consult with the On-Campus Coordinator or Resident Director, as appropriate.